When you are considering improving the patient experience for your practice, think about this story.

 Use questions to get patients talking about themselves.
 Over 51% of patients felt their relationships with their doctors could be more personal.
 Demonstrate empathy.
 Yes, 75% of patients’ perception is that their physicians lack empathy.
 If patients truly believe you care, they are willing to overlook a multitude of mistakes and much more likely to accept your recommendations.

 Increase patients’ perceived value of services provided.
-62% of patients felt they should have had a better experience considering the cost.
+62% felt they should have had a better patient experience considering the cost.